CalvinNesbitt/PDE_Numerics_Assignment/README.md

 Python 3 code for linear advection assignment.
-It runs five numerical schemes for the linear advection equation and saves plots of the scheme results for differenct courant numbers and different number of time steps.
+It runs a variety of numerical schemes for the linear advection equation and saves plots of the scheme results for differenct courant numbers.

 It also analyses the schemes via a series of tests.
 Plots of these test results are also saved.